sanguyen663/Dell-Latitude-E5430-MacOS-BigSur/README.md

 -  Camera

 What should I do after installed macOS?:
--  Put EFI Folder to EFS Partition by using Clover Configuration
+-  Put EFI Folder to EFI Partition by using Clover Configuration
 -  Re-generate SMBIOS by going SMBIOS Section